-Another great benefit is that you can easily integrate other apps (like for example Trello, Google Drive etc.) with Slack.
-These integrations allow you to centralise information into a single place and make your team’s work processes more efficient.
+Slack also gives you the ability to easily integrate other apps (like for example Trello, Google Drive etc.).
+These integrations allow you to centralise information and make your team’s work processes more efficient.

 Here is a screenshot of a Slack workspace to give you a better idea of what the tool looks like: